 What is Meka?

-Victims are informed that all their files like photos, databases, documents and other important files are encrypted with a strongest encryption algorithm.
-The only way to recover them is to use a decryption tool and unique key that can be purchased from cyber criminals for $490.
-However, they will sell them for this price only to victims who will write an email to firstname.lastname@example.org or email@example.com in 72 hours after encryption.
-After 72 hours price of a decryption will be increased to $980.
-An email must contain a personal ID which is appointed to every victim.
-It can contain one encrypted file too, these cyber criminals offer to decrypt it for free.
-Typically, free decryptions are offered to prove that developers or a particular ransomware have tools that can decrypt victim's files.
-However, it does not mean that cyber criminals can be trusted.
-There are many cases where victims who trusted them (paid them a ransom) got scammed.
-Quite often cyber criminals do not send decryption tools and/or keys even if victims meet all their demands.
-There are no free tools that could decrypt files encrypted by Meka, its developers are the only ones who have them.
-That is the case with most ransomware-type programs - their developers are the only ones who can provide decryption tools.
-In most cases the only way to recover files without having to pay cyber criminals is to restore them from a backup.
-Besides, removal of ransomware only prevents it from causing further encryptions, compromised data remains encrypted.
+Victims are informed that all files such as photos, databases, documents and other important files, are encrypted with the strongest encryption algorithm.
+The only way to recover them is to use a decryption tool and unique key that can be purchased from cyber criminals for $490, however, they only offer these to victims who send an email to firstname.lastname@example.org or email@example.com within 72 hours of encryption.
+After this period, the cost of decryption is increased to $980.
+The email must contain a personal ID, which is appointed to each victim.
+The message can contain one encrypted file, which cyber criminals offer to decrypt free of charge.
+Typically, free decryption is offered to 'prove' that developers or specific ransomware designers have tools that can decrypt files, however, this does not mean that cyber criminals can be trusted.
+There are many cases whereby victims who trust these people and pay ransoms are scammed.
+Cyber criminals often send no decryption tools/keys even if victims meet all demands.
+There are no free tools that can recover files encrypted by Meka - only the developers have them.
+This is the case with most ransomware-type programs - only the developers can provide decryption tools.
+The only way to recover files is to restore them from a backup.
+Removal of ransomware simply prevents it from causing further encryption, whilst compromised data remains encrypted.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Typically, software that is classified as ransomware behaves very similarly: it encrypts data and creates and/or displays a ransom note.
-The main differences usually are price of the decryption key and/or tool and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.
-In most cases people who designed a particular ransomware are the only ones who can help victims to decrypt their files (provide decryption tools).
-Files can be decrypted without their interference only if ransomware is in a development state, contains some bugs, flaws, and so on.
-Data and financial loss caused by ransomware can be avoided by having data backed up and keeping it on s remote server or unplugged storage device.
-More examples of ransomware-type software are Asus, Decrypme and Start.
+All software classified as ransomware has similar behavior: it encrypts data and creates and/or displays ransom messages.
+The main differences are usually cost of decryption key/tool and cryptographic algorithm (symmetric or asymmetric) used to encrypt data.
+In most cases, only the people who designed specific ransomware can decrypt files (provide decryption tools), unless the ransomware is in development, contains bugs, flaws, and so on.
+Data and financial loss caused by ransomware can be avoided by having data backed up and keeping it on a remote server or unplugged storage device.
+More examples of ransomware-type software are Asus, Decrypme, and Start.